North Carolina Highway 68

 North Carolina Highway 68 (NC 68) is a north-south state highway in North Carolina.
 It serves as a connector between Interstate 40 (I-40)/ U.S. Route 421 (US 421) and Piedmont Triad International Airport (via I-73).
 On its routing from Thomasville to Stokesdale, NC 68 passes through urban High Point, the western outskirts of Greensboro, and the town of Oak Ridge.
-The segment from just north of the I-40/US 421 interchange to Pleasant Ridge Road in Guilford County is a limited access freeway.

 Route description

-Beginning in the south at Business I-85/US 29/US 70, the route travels north out of Thomasville in Davidson County as National Highway, a name which referred to the former routing of US 29/70 (later US 29A/70A) along this segment.
+Beginning in the south with the junction with US 29/US 70, the route travels north out of Thomasville in Davidson County as National Highway, a name which referred to the former routing of US 29/70 (later US 29A/70A) along this segment.
 Crossing from Davidson County into neighboring Guilford County and the city of High Point, NC 68 is cosigned with English Road.
-Approximately 1 mi within the city limits, NC 68 turns left onto Westchester Drive, a boulevard that bypasses High Point's downtown area.
-Arriving at the Main Street interchange, NC 68 continues onto Eastchester Drive, another boulevard.
-After passing Oak Hollow Mall, I-74 (High Point East Belt), and the Wendover Avenue interchange, NC 68 and Eastchester Drive continue north into neighboring Greensboro.
+Approximately 1 mi within the city limits, NC 68 turns left onto Westchester Drive, a boulevard which bypasses the High Point downtown area.
+Arriving at the Main Street intersection, NC 68 continues onto Eastchester Drive.
+The route have direct access with I-74 (High Point East Belt) with the parclo interchange, and further north, intersects with Wendover Avenue.
+NC 68 enters into the city limits of Greensboro, entering into the developed district in the western areas of the city.

-Shortly after entering Greensboro, NC 68 meets Interstate 40/US 421, and becomes a controlled access highway after a traffic signal controlled intersection with Triad Center Drive.
-Continuing north as a divided four-lane highway, NC 68 has junctions with W. Market Street (Colfax exit) and I-73, the exit for Piedmont Triad International Airport.
-The road downgrades to an undivided primary road shortly after meeting the other I-73 junction for Martinsville.
-From there, the route heads north through the heart of Oak Ridge, North Carolina, passing the Oak Ridge Military Academy at the route's intersection with NC 150.
+Further north, NC 68 becomes expressway-grade, with the interchange with Interstate 40/US 421.
+NC 68 continues, with the exit with W. Market Street giving access to Colfax.
+Further north are the I-73 exits.
+Piedmont Triad International Airport is directly connected to this point, with ramps connecting NC 68 North to I-73 South, and I-73 North to NC 68 South for access.
+After the near-adjacent second I-73 exit, NC 68 downgrades to two lanes.
+From here, the route heads north through the heart of Oak Ridge, North Carolina, passing the Oak Ridge Military Academy at the route's intersection with NC 150.
 After crossing the Haw River into Stokesdale, NC 68 crosses US 158 and joins NC 65 for a short 1 mi concurrency, before splitting to the northeast en route to its northern terminus at US 220 in Rockingham County.
 This interchange doubles as the current northern terminus of I-73 though no direct access is provided between I-73 and NC 68.